dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 **(A) Implementing User Login**

-*   For each user (new or old), create a user\_registration\_info object to hold a users registration data (username, password, email, etc.)
+*   For each user (new or old), create a user\_registration\_info object to hold a users registration data (name, password, email, etc.)
-*   Store user registration information (username, password, email, etc.) in a file after each valid registration.
+*   Store user registration information (name, password, email, etc.) in a file after each valid registration.
 Direct the user to an appropriate page after.
 The new user should be able to log in next time without re-registering.
 *   Create functions that validate user data and make use of them when validating registration data.

 _Hints:_